avmitchell/avmitchell.github.io/README.md

     - `post_list`, which can be `true` or `false`.
 If it is true, the entry will have all posts in the site as subentries.
 This is used to render your post list.
     - `entries`, yes, you can have entries inside entries.
 In this way you can create nested sublists!

-### Pro tips

-#### Dark mode for images

-This theme provides dark mode by inverting all colors of light mode throught the CSS `invert()` function.
-This approach would also invert the color of all images, but, since this is not the behaviour one would expect, images are not inverted by default.

-However, if you would like to force the color inversion on a specific image you can do so by applying `class="ioda"` to that image ("ioda" stands for "invert on dark appearance").
-See the image in the [overview post](https://github.com/riggraz/no-style-please/blob/master/_posts/2020-07-07-overview-post.md) for an example of this approach.
-Note that color inversion will take place only when the theme has dark appearance!

-For example, if you have a black and white image it could make sense to invert it in dark mode.
-On the other hand, a colorful image will probably look bad if inverted.

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).